akka/alpakka/docs/src/main/paradox/solr.md

 We can use typed and bean to update atomically.

+If a collection contains a router field, we have to use the IncomingAtomicUpdateMessage with the router field parameter.

 ### Delete documents by ids

 We can delete documents by ids.